echasnovski/mini.nvim/TESTING.md

 return T
 ```

-You can run only this file ('tests/test_basics.lua') and only "fast" cases with
+You can run only this file ('tests/test_basics.lua') and only "fast" cases with this call:

 ```lua
 MiniTest.run({
   collect = {